 Many students choose to remain in Glasgow after graduation because of the unique network of creative people, spaces and organisations in the city, and are joined by artists, designers, architects, writers and musicians from around the world who are drawn here by the quality of life and the clear sense of a creative community.
 Glasgow’s reputation as a cultural capital is constantly growing, and as a student at the GSA you can take part in shaping its future.

 Visit www.gsa.ac.uk/life/student-life for more information.

-Over the years the GSA union – known locally as ‘The Art School’- has become an institution in its own right.
+Over the years the venue run by GSA Student's Association (SA) – known locally as ‘The Art School’- has become an institution in its own right.
 The Art School is a place where art and music collide, appropriately for a city that is a hotbed for artistic and musical talent alike.
 Many of Glasgow’s (and Scotland’s) best known bands and DJs have their roots in The Art School, and the tradition continues today with student DJs and bands playing alongside established and touring acts in the bar and venue.